Daniels8989/Ubuntu/mount disk crypto.md

-i in this section you will find how to mount an encrypted hard disk
+In this section you will find how to mount an encrypted hard disk

 #Install components for read crypto-disk